Master of Science: Ireland

 Like all EU member states, Ireland follows the Bologna Process.
 In Ireland, Master of Science (MSc) may be course-based with a research component or entirely research based.
 The program is most commonly a one-year program and a thesis is required for both course-based and research based degrees.

 Israel

 In Israel, Master of Science (MSc) may be entirely course-based or include research.
 The program is most commonly a two-year program and a thesis is required only for research based degrees.

 Italy

 Like all EU member states, Italy follows the Bologna Process.
-The degree Master of Science is awarded in the Italian form, Laurea Magistrale (formerly Laurea specialistica; before the introduction of the Laurea the corresponding degree was Laurea quinquennale or Vecchio Ordinamento).
+The degree Master of Science is awarded in the Italian form, Laurea Magistrale.
+Before the current organization of academic studies there was the Laurea.
+According to the subject the laurea could require four, five or six years of study.
+The laurea was subsequently split into a "laurea triennale" (three years) and a "laurea magistrale" (two more years).

 Nepal

 In Nepal, universities offer the Master of Science degree usually in science and engineering areas.
 Tribhuvan University offers MSc degree for all the science and engineering courses.
-Pokhara University offers ME for engineering and MSc for science.
+Pokhara University and Purbanchal University offer ME for engineering and MSc for science.
 Kathmandu University offers MS by Research and ME degrees for science and engineering.
+Students can do postgraduate degree in any fields of science like chemistry, biology, physics etc.